S3 method for class 'wor'

 Details

-The computation depends on the sampling method stored in the design object.
-Not all methods yield exact joint probabilities:
+The computation depends on the method stored in the design object:

-For systematic PPS sampling, some off-diagonal entries may be exactly zero (pairs of units that can never co-occur in the same systematic sample).
-This has consequences for variance estimation; see sampling_cov().
+For systematic PPS, some off-diagonal entries may be exactly zero (pairs that never co-occur).
+See sampling_cov().

 See also